Johndpete316/ping-analytics/README.md

 I run the ping command from whatever OS its on, (windows, linux, etc.) and then parse that down to get just the ping in milliseconds.

-# Frontent
+# Frontent - Express
-The frontent is a node.js react server, which has an authentication system in there for good measure from Auth0.
+The frontent is a node.js express server, which has an authentication system in there for good measure from Auth0.

 The frontent reads the sqlite .db file, and displays it for right now, in a text box on screen.
 Eventually this will be turned into a table.